northle/docs/src/docs/basics/views.md

 {{@ message }}
 ```

-Or use `[raw]` directive to display entire blocks without parsing it by view compiler:
+Or use the `[raw]` directive to render entire blocks without parsing them by view compiler:

 ```svelte
 [raw]